mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 Since the basic idea of __tf-idf__ is to weight term counts against the number of documents in which terms appear, the same logic can be used on other text-based features.
 For example, it is relatively straightforward to combine __tf-idf__ with stemming or lemmatization.
 Stemming and lemmatization are two common ways to group together different word forms/inflections; for example, the stem of both _happy_ and _happiness_ is _happi_, and the lemma of both is _happy_.
 After stemming or lemmatization, stem or lemma counts can be substituted for term counts, and the __(s/l)f-idf__ transformation can be applied.
 Each stem or lemma will have a higher __df__ score than each of the words it groups together, so lemmas or stems with many word variants will tend to have lower __tf-idf__ scores.

 Similarly, the __tf-idf__ transformation can be applied to n-grams.
 A Fivethirtyeight.com post from March 2016 called ["These Are The Phrases Each GOP Candidate Repeats Most"](https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/) uses such an approach to perform the inverse-document frequency calculation on phrases rather than words.

-### Some Ways Tf-idf Can Be Used in Computational History

-The idea of this section is to point to some scholarly uses of __tf-idf__, as opposed to how it's used under the hood of a lot of everyday web applications.

-- As an Exploratory Tool or Hermeneutic Aid
-- As a Visualization Technique
-- Searching for Similar Texts
-- Making Feature Sets to Use with Machine Learning

-### Interpreting Word Lists: Best Practices and Cautionary Notes

-This section will attempt to generalize a bit, and will provide some concrete examples of how a __tf-idf__ term list can lead you in a direction that distorts your understanding of an underlying text.
-I will offer a few strategies designed to prevent the most common pitfalls.

-- Cautionary Notes
-- Generating Hypotheses or Research Questions
-- Read at Least Some of the Underlying Texts
-- Test Robustness with Other Measures
-- Following up with Direct Measures

 ### Tf-idf Compared with Common Alternatives

 __Tf-idf__ can be compared with several other methods of "getting at" the meaningful term features in a collections of texts.
 It can also be contrasted with more sophisticated unsupervised sorting methods like topic modeling and clustering.

+Keyness
+Topic models
+Automatic summarization
+Clustering

 ## References